chinapedia/wikipedia.abstract.en/Page/Binary_tree.md

 Common operations

-BinaryTreeRotations.svgs are very common internal operations on self-balancing binary trees.]]
+s are very common internal operations on self-balancing binary trees.]]
 There are a variety of different operations that can be performed on binary trees.
 Some are mutator operations, while others simply return useful information about the tree.

 Insertion